 The participants at the conclave reached a consensus that to address the inequality in the education system, subjects such as science, math, and language should be taught in every institution, including madrasas.
 While the participants appreciated the recent initiatives taken by the government to reduce public examinations, they emphasized the need to strengthen formative assessment and monitor learning and the school system.

-Among others, the conclave was attended by Nadira Yeasmin Jolly MP, Kaniz Fatema Ahmed MP, Former MP Mahjabeen Khaled, Nur E Alam, Deputy Secretary of Secondary and Higher Education Division, Mohammad Ashraful Alam, Deputy secretary of the Ministry of Primary and Mass Education, Ranajit Bhattacharyya, General Manager of ASER India, Md.
+Among others, the conclave was attended by Nadira Yeasmin Jolly MP, Kaniz Fatema Ahmed MP, Former MP Mahjabeen Khaled, MD.
+Noor-E-Alam, Deputy Secretary of Secondary and Higher Education Division, Mohammad Ashraful Alam Khan, Deputy secretary of the Ministry of Primary and Mass Education, Ranajit Bhattacharyya, General Manager of ASER India, Md.
 Tohirul Islam Milon, Chief Executive of MSEDA, Md.
-Shahadat Hossain Mondol, Executive Director of USS, Syeed Ahamed, CEO of IID, and Youth Policy Champions Aninda Sundar Basak, Deen Islam (Oikko) and Shirin Akhter Asa, Youth for Policy.
+Shahadat Hossain Mondol, Executive Director of USS, Syeed Ahamed, CEO of IID, and Policy Champions Aninda Sundar Basak, Deen Islam (Oikko) and Shirin Akhter Asa from Youth for Policy.